The Bacchae: Dramatic structure

-Criticism
+Reception

+The Bacchae has been the subject of widely varying interpretations regarding what the play as a whole means, or even indeed whether there is a “moral” to the story.
+Hans Oranje calls such questions the riddle of the Bacchae, and says that the play concerns itself with “wisdom, cleverness, and soundness of mind.”
+The extraordinary beauty and passion of the poetic choral descriptions indicate that the author certainly knew what attracted those who followed Dionysus.
+The vivid gruesomeness of the punishment of Pentheus suggests that he could also understand those who were troubled by religion.

+At one time the interpretation that prevailed was that the play was an expression of Euripides’ religious devotion, as though after a life of being critical of the Greek gods and their followers, the author finally repented of his cynicism, and wrote a play that honors Dionysus and that carries a dire warning to nonbelievers.
+At the end of the 19th century, the opposite idea began to take hold: it was thought that Euripides was doing with The Bacchae what he had always done, pointing out the inadequacy of the Greek gods and religions.

 Until the late 19th century, the play's themes were considered too gruesome to be studied and appreciated.
 It was Nietzsche's "Birth of Tragedy" in 1872 that re-posed the question of Dionysus's relation with the theatre and awakened interest in The Bacchae.
 In the 20th century, performances became quite fashionable—particularly in opera, due in part to the dramatic choruses found throughout the story.
 In 1948, R.P.
 Winnington-Ingram said of Euripides' handling of the play: "On its poetical and dramatic beauties, he writes with charm and insight; on more complex themes, he shows equal mastery."
 Recent criticism has been provided by P.E.
 Easterling, et al. in The Cambridge Companion to Greek Tragedy.

 Influences

 The Bacchae had an enormous impact on ancient literature, and its influence can be seen in numerous Greek and Roman authors.
 It seems to have been one of Horace's favorite tragedies.
 Beyond antiquity, dramatists and filmmakers of all ages have been greatly impacted by it.
 The tragedy's influence can be seen in the writings of Henrik Ibsen, as well as Thomas Mann's 1912 novella Death in Venice and Oliver Stone's 2004 film Alexander.
 The Renaissance Venetian painter Titian may have illustrated the arrest of Bacchus in his painting "Il Bravo" in Vienna's Kunsthistorisches Museum.
-(Source:Nine reasons why Titian's "Il Bravo" should be re-titled "The Arrest of Bacchus"by Sutherland, Bruce D., Published in: Venezia Cinquecento 3.1993(1994), 6, 35-52, an image of this painting can be seen on WikiArt.)